DLR-RM/stable-baselines3/docs/guide/export.md

 to do inference in another framework.

 :::{warning}
-When using CNN policies, the observation is normalized during pre-preprocessing.
+When using CNN policies, the observation is normalized during preprocessing.
 This pre-processing is done *inside* the policy (dividing by 255 to have values in [0, 1])
 :::